dwiel/ssc_32u/README.md

-This package is intended to provide some useful abstraction over the low level [pylibftdi](https://pypi.python.org/pypi/pylibftdi) interface for controlling robot arms driven by the [SSC-32U](http://www.lynxmotion.com/p-1032-ssc-32u-usb-servo-controller.aspx)
+This package is intended to abstract over the low level [pylibftdi](https://pypi.python.org/pypi/pylibftdi) interface for controlling robot arms driven by the [SSC-32U](http://www.lynxmotion.com/p-1032-ssc-32u-usb-servo-controller.aspx)